bitovi/github-actions-deploy-eks/README.md

 ### S3 buckets naming

 Buckets names can be made of up to 63 characters.
 If the length allows us to add -tf-state, we will do so.
 If not, a simple -tf will be added.

+## EC2 User data

+You can provide any bash script you wish to run after instance creation.
+See [this note](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts).

+As a default, if not setting any instance ami_id, we will take care of setting up the amazon-ssm-agent, point to the cluster endpoint, some nfs tools and update the instance name tag to be ${aws_eks_environment}-eksworker-node-${private-ip} once it's done.

 ## Made with BitOps
 [BitOps](https://bitops.sh) allows you to define Infrastructure-as-Code for multiple tools in a central place.
 This action uses a BitOps [Operations Repository](https://bitops.sh/operations-repo-structure/) to set up the necessary Terraform and Ansible to create infrastructure and deploy to it.